menacit/virt_base_course/12-confidential_hw_virt.md

 ---
 <!-- _footer: "© Course authors (CC BY-SA 4.0) - Image: © Quinn Dombrowski (CC BY-SA 2.0)" -->
-Currently lots of interest (see "money") in solving these issues.
+Currently lots of interest (see "money") in solving these issues for cloud and edge computing.

 ![bg right:30%](images/12-switches.jpg)